 Propaganda must facilitate the displacement of aggression by specifying the targets for hatred.

 Unfortunately, as Dr. Daniele Ganser pointed out in his talk, it is not possible to not be influenced by propaganda.
-The only way is in his opinion to go into nature, to train mindfulness, and be skeptical about everything, be careful if somebody wants to sell you war or to hate a specific group of people.
+The only way is in his opinion to go into nature, to train mindfulness, and be skeptical about everything, be careful if somebody wants to sell you war or hate of a specific group of people.
 As a historian, Ganser said,

-Ganser mentioned the war propaganda of the Iraq War 2003, where a young woman claimed Iraqi soldiers would have killed incubator babies by throwing them on the floor.
+Ganser mentioned the war propaganda of the Iraq War in 2003, where a young woman claimed Iraqi soldiers would have killed incubator babies by throwing them on the floor.
 Later it was revealed she was the daughter of the Kuwaiti ambassador.
 No matter where you look, from Vietnam, 9/11, Ukraine 2014 and 2022 to COVID-19 you’ll find propaganda, used to manipulate how you think about a topic.

-It should be the goal of every person to teach children how to identify propaganda and everybody should train to identify when somebody tries to use propaganda on us.
+It should be the goal of every person to teach children how to identify propaganda, and everybody should train to identify when somebody tries to use propaganda on us.
 Our lives might depend on identifying and rejecting it.

 All these techniques undermine the trust in mainstream media and gave birth to a huge amount of alternative media.
 A Gallup poll of 2020 asked how much people trusted the news in the USA.
-60% trusted it either not at all or not very much which is the highest value ever recorded.
+60% trusted it either not at all or not very much, which is the highest value ever recorded.
 The trust for Democrat voters was the highest with 75%, followed by independent voters with 36%, and Republican voters with 10%.
 In 2021 the numbers sank again and reached their second-lowest in 25 years.